carpben/coding_notes/Redux patterns/redux+typescript.md

 # Redux patterns - Writing safe maintainable code just became blazing fast
+## Intro

+Redux recently celebrated 5 years of being released.
+The library was originally developed by Dan Abramov and shortly after became Javascript’s most popular state management library.

+IMHO Redux deserves the credit it receives from the community.
+It separates app state from UI elements, and organizes the most important parts of an application - app state and app logic - in a coherent way.
+At the same time it is composable and independent, and therefore can work with various frontend frameworks and environments.

+However, a common complaint is that Redux requires too much boilerplate and is too verbose and therefore is just not worth it.
+For this reason many avoid it entirely.
+Some use Mobx instead.

+But since Redux's release the JS community has progressed a great deal.
+The 2020 JS ecosystem isn’t anything like that of 2015.
+Static typing has greatly improved, proxies were standardized, new immutability tools were developed by the community, React introduced hooks, and much more.
+All those mean that we can use Redux differently.
+Perhaps even to redefine the way we think about Redux.
+Not just a library which allows us to manage our state in a centralized predictable way, but one which could also be safe to use, fast to use, all while enjoying exceptional developer experience.

 ## Part 1 - Redux + Typescript

 Redux is currently recognized as the gold standard for managing application state in JavaScript.
-It separates app state from UI elements, and organizes the most important parts of an application - app state and app logic - in a coherent way.
-However, many programmers complain that Redux requires too much boilerplate and is too verbose and therefore is just not worth it.
-Many avoid it entirely and some use Mobx instead.
+But it is considered verbose / boilerplate oriented.

 Typescript on the other hand is the gold standard for writing Javascript.
 It provides two important benefits - code safety and better editor/developer experience.
-But again, some are reluctant to use Typescript since it requires type definitions and hence more verbose code.
+But again, some are reluctant to use TypeScript since it requires type definitions and hence more verbose code.

-I suggest that Typescript integrates perfectly with Redux (and Redux like patterns).
-Together they allow for code which isn’t just safe, organized and maintainable, but also lightning fast to write (less code and better support from the editor).
-That is if we don't just add Typescript on top of our Redux code, but design our code according the the features Typescript has to offer.
+One could imagine that using both frameworks together would be exhausting to develop in.
+But it doesn't have to be this way.
+I suggest that TypeScript integrates perfectly with Redux (and Redux like patterns).
+Together they allow for code which isn’t just safe, organized and maintainable, but also fast to write (less code and better support from the editor).
+That is if we don't just add Typescript on top of our Redux code, but design our code according to the features Typescript has to offer.

 ### Traditional Redux pattern
 First let's take a look at a traditional redux pattern, by looking at Redux's official basic tutorial.